clangd/vscode-clangd/README.md

 The style used for formatting (and certain other operations) is controlled by the project's [.clang-format file](https://clang.llvm.org/docs/ClangFormatStyleOptions.html).

+Note that if you prefer to use something other than clangd for formatting, you can choose a different formatter with the `"editor.defaultFormatter"` setting.

 ### Refactoring

 clangd supports some local refactorings.
 When you select an expression or